timolinn/the-year-of-the-rustacean/README.md

 - Rust has only one string type in it's core, that is the `str` usually seen as `&str` in most codebases.
 - String literals are stored in the binary output of a program and are known as string slices.
 - There are three ways to look at a `String` in Rust's perspective, `bytes`, `scalar values` and `grapheme clusters`.
-- String indexing is not allowed in Rust for many reasons, one of which is that determining the length of a `String` in Rust is not trivial, due to Rust's way of encoding strings.
+- String indexing is not allowed in Rust for many reasons, one of which is that determining the perspective of which the programmer is accessing the `String` from is not trivial, due to Rust's way of encoding strings.
 - Under the hood Rust's `String` type is a `Vec<u8>`.
 - The `format!` macro works like the `println!` macro but returns the string instead printing to stdout.
 - You can use the `+` or the `format!` macro to concatenate a string.